-Conditions of Licence will require all containers of frozen prawn tails to be marked or tagged at all times starting in the 2023/24 season.
+Conditions of Licence will require all containers of frozen prawn tails to be marked or tagged at all times starting in the 2024/25 season.
 A standard label has been developed and implemented after consultation with industry.
+A new commercial Condition of Licence in 2024 will require unused labels to be returned to the Service Provider within fourteen (14) days after the commercial fishery closes coastwide.